 - All holds cleared with campus departments and offices before leaving campus

 - Commitment to actively participating in ALL pre-departure workshops and orientations prior to departure.
 This includes, but not limited to, workshops by faculty, preparatory coursework and readings, and health and safety orientations.

-- In the application, you will be asked to explain your interest in the program, your goals, and expectations.
+- In the application, you will be asked to explain your interest in the program, your goals, and your expectations.
 Please be prepared to write a brief statement on how this program may contribute to your academic interests.